An estimated 9 million Americans live abroad and a large percentage establish bank accounts in their new home country.

 A “United States person” is defined as United States citizens (including minor children); United States residents; entities, including but not limited to, corporations, partnerships, or limited liability.

-Important: This includes people with dual citizenship.
+This applies to people with dual citizenship as well.

 Is this limited to my bank accounts?